2005 ICC EAP Cricket Cup

-The 2005 ICC EAP Cricket Cup was held in Vanuatu between 23 and 29 September 2005 as part of the qualification for the 2011 Cricket World Cup.
+The 2005 ICC EAP Cricket Cup was held in Vanuatu between 23 and 29 September 2005 as part of the qualification pathway for the 2011 Cricket World Cup.
 Six teams from the East Asia-Pacific Region competed in a round-robin stage, followed by ranking finals.
 Japan defeated the Cook Islands in a close final held at Club Hippique in Port Vila, Vanuatu.
 Both finalists qualified for the 2006 ICC EAP Cricket Trophy; the other four teams -- Tonga, Vanuatu, Indonesia and Samoa -- had their World Cup hopes dashed six years before the final competition.